Jo Allen BSc MBACP (Accred) Integrative Counsellor & Psychotherapist

 I also have experience of working with various Employee Assistance Programme (EAP) providers, offering short-term therapy to employees of different companies with personal problems and/or work-related problems that may impact their job performance, health, and mental and emotional well-being.
 I have provided this by telephone and in person.

-As part of my training, I also attended extensive personal therapy.
+As part of my training, I also attended weekly personal therapy for over 3 years.
 I feel this gives me the understanding of what it is like to be a client, and of what a challenging but rewarding journey therapy can be.

 Registered / Accredited